gestation crate free

 - Cannot turn around, exercise or socialize with each other

 - Is more prone to injury due to lack of movement

 - Spends their entire lifetime in confinement

-A small percentage of the industry in Canada has adopted a system that allows sows more movement during pregnancy. *Sows remain in stalls, but with the back gate removed, they have the option to back out of their individual stalls to socialize.
+A small percentage of the industry in Canada has adopted a system that allows sows more movement during pregnancy. *Sows remain in stalls, but with the back gate removed, so they have the option to back out of their individual stalls to socialize.
 However, animal behaviour often limits the sow’s willingness to take advantage of this option and they often remain in their individual stalls.